 ‘See the two-headed killer creature!’

-The Manster is a 1959 American horror feature film produced by George P. Breakston and directed by Breakston and Kenneth G. Crane (The Monster from Green Hell) from a screenplay by Walter J. Sheldon, based on Breakston’s story.
-It stars Peter Dyneley and Jane Hylton.
-The production was filmed in Japan and is also known as Doktor Satan (in Greece), The Split and The Two-Headed Monster.
+The Manster is a 1959 American horror film produced by George P. Breakston and directed by Breakston and Kenneth G. Crane (The Monster from Green Hell) from a screenplay by Walter J. Sheldon, based on Breakston’s story.
+Also known as Doktor Satan (in Greece), The Split and The Two-Headed Monster.

 On August 29, 2017, The Manster was released on Blu-ray by Scream Factory.